Pitfired Pottery

 TeachStreet Cum Laude Summa

 Classes Fall Term.
-I'll be teaching a intermediate / advanced wheel on Wednesday and a Raku on Friday.
+I'll be teaching an intermediate / advanced wheel on Wednesday and a Raku on Friday.

 Sign up early for any of the classes or miss out on having a space!

-Friday class starts September 18th, 2009 - Two Raku classes.
-Morning and Evening
+Friday class starts September 2012 - Two Raku classes.
+Jim Newton in the morning and I will teach the Friday Night Raku

 After learning the basic quick center technique, the most often asked about is 'how to get the weight off the bottom'.
 There is a very easy way to do this.
 Practice and technique.
 The only other way I know of is....just stop throwing!.